-Finally, as I’ll tell you over and over again, this is the precise reason why it’s so important to be open and transparent with all of your foreign financial dealings.
+Finally, as we’ll tell you over and over again, this is the precise reason why it’s so important to be open and transparent with all of your foreign financial dealings.
 While filling out forms and paying large tax bills might be unpleasant, it’s not worth risking massive fines and penalties – and even a criminal record – over.

 I’m not FBAR Compliant – What Can I Do?